the-turing-way/the-turing-way/book/website/communication/social-media/social-media-twitter-tips.md

 **9. Take care of yourself**

-* Not all the interactions that you have on twitter will be pleasant as some people find fun in starting arguments or being offensive towards you.
+* Not all the interactions that you have on Twitter will be pleasant as some people find fun in starting arguments or being offensive towards you.
 * It is best not to interact with these people.
 * You can follow [Charles' Rules of Arguments](https://geekfeminism.wikia.org/wiki/Charles%27_Rules_of_Argument).
 This sets out that if you receive an argumentative reply, you should state your position once explaining any misunderstandings and then do not reply again.
-Let others come to your defense.
+Let others come to your defence.
 * If it continues, you can block this person and report the abuse.
 * Here is a link to the Twitter help page about [how to block accounts](https://help.twitter.com/en/using-twitter/blocking-and-unblocking-accounts).

-Starting to use twitter might involve tweeting about new papers and useful resources in your field, events that you go to such as workshops and conferences, and retweeting other people in your field to highlight their work.
+Starting to use Twitter might involve tweeting about new papers and useful resources in your field, events that you go to such as workshops and conferences, and retweeting other people in your field to highlight their work.

 You might also want to start with a series of intro tweets to introduce yourself, your career so far and your current work.
 You can pin this to your profile so that it is always what people see first.